-Unsung Heroes and will cover people and personalities whose work doesn’t always get talked about as much as it could be such as Gentleman Chris Adams.
+Unsung Heroes will cover people and personalities whose work doesn’t always get talked about as much as it should be, such as Gentleman Chris Adams.
 With a history rich in stars, the supporting actors don’t always get their just desserts.
 This series will strive to shine a light on those who fall into that category.
 Our next subject is late English grappling star, ‘Gentleman’ Chris Adams.

 Adams was a national Judo Champion three times over by the age of 21.
-During his career, his greatest successes came competing for World Class Championship Wrestling.
-While he competed for the UWA and WCW it was his time in WCCW where his star shined the brightest.
-His career spanned nearly a quarter of a century where he held nearly thirty championships.
+During his career, his greatest successes came from competing for World Class Championship Wrestling.
+While he competed for the UWA and WCW, it was his time in WCCW where his star shined the brightest.
+His career spanned nearly a quarter of a century, where he held nearly thirty championships.

 In 1978 with no formal training, Adams worked for Joint Promotions with only his Judo background.
 Joint Promotions aired on British TV’s World of Sport.
 His early achievements came against the likes of Mark “Rollerball” Rocco and Marty Jones.
-It was also during this time where he faced notable WWE stars Fit Finlay and Tommy ‘Dynamite Kid’ Billington.
+During this time, he faced notable WWE stars Fit Finlay and Tommy ‘Dynamite Kid’ Billington.
 Adams also gained notoriety while facing the likes of Adrian Street.
 It also became a point where training partners became close friends.
 Tony Walsh was one instance of this with Adams.

 The original Superkick.
 "The Gentleman" Chris Adams… 🤘🤘 pic.twitter.com/aNGcbePOBG